Noteshelf Review 2023

 1. Enlarging your text through resizing is iffy.
 Oftentimes, enlarging your keystrokes makes the text look blurry, something we didn’t expect since Noteshelf uses a vector-based graphic engine.

-Protip: In the Convert To Text menu, change the Font Size to Default, and it will automatically convert to the saved font size in your Text tool.
+Protip: It’s not consistent, but sometimes the Convert To Text tool text comes out slightly larger than expected.
+If you find that to be the case, open the Convert To Text menu, change the Font Size to Default, and it will automatically convert to the saved font size in your text tool.

 Overall, the Lasso tool is an essential and unavoidable part of the app.
 It gets the job done for simple moves and organization.